 Improving Vajra's Performance

 Vajra search started off being about as fast as BM25 and was for a couple of months quite a lot slower than BM25S!
 Tantivy and Pyserini were not in the picture at that stage of the project.
-My initial thinking was to see if I could build on top of category theory abstractions and see how we could speed things up, but came to the realization quickly that I would have to resort to engineering best practices - caching, the use of filtering, scoring and the use of sparse matrixes.
+My initial thinking was to see if I could build on top of category theory abstractions and see how we could speed things up, but came to the realization quickly that I would have to resort to engineering best practices: caching, filtering, scoring, and sparse matrices.
 Let's review each of these improvements below.
 If you use Vajra, you'll see numba used quite a lot in Vajra and for good reason.

 LRU Query Caching